icedman/dash2dock-lite/README.md

 ### Notice

+* Gnome 46 update is ready for testing
 * Gnome 45 port is ready for testing
-* Gnome 44 and prior will be under g44 branch - and will largely be unsupported.
+* Gnome 44 and prior will be under g44 branch

 ### Features